[The following is a handout I use in the courses I teach. Feel free to make use of it yourself--just credit me, Cary

 A Note on Pronouns

 Formal English instruction teaches that there are three gender pronouns: “he,” “she” and “it.”
 Note that English-speaking society grants personhood through dyadic gender: people are called “he” or “she,” and only objects called “it.”
 To call a person “it” is often considered insulting.

 Many other world languages do not use gendered pronouns (including Polynesian languages, Farsi, Turkic languages, Bengali, Armenian, and many others).
 Speakers of these languages do not face the difficulty of having to specify a person's gender in order to speak of that person.

-Historically, when a person's gender was not known, English speakers often used "they" as a singular pronoun to refer to the unknown person “he.”
-But in the 18th century, codifiers of formal English gramma declared that the "proper" English rule was to call the unknown person "he."
+Historically, when a person's gender was not known, English speakers often used "they" as a singular pronoun to refer to the unknown person.
+But in the 18th century, codifiers of formal English grammar declared that the "proper" English rule was to call the unknown person "he."
 This patriarchal rule was challenged by feminists for many years.
 By the end of the 20th century, formal English writing came to use “s/he” instead: “A child must be given the opportunity to tie his or her shoes by him- or herself so that s/he can learn.”
 This formal solution is quite awkward.
 In practical speech, Americans often use the gender-neutral plural pronoun “they” as a singular pronoun instead: “A kid needs the chance to tie their shoes if they're going to learn.”
-This is simple informal solution often continues to be framed as ungrammatical and frowned upon in formal writing, though it has remained a practice since Shakespeare's day.
+This simple informal solution often continues to be framed as ungrammatical and frowned upon in formal writing, though it has remained a practice since Shakespeare's day.
 Grammar is always in flux, and the use of the singular “they” should be respected, not just in informal spoken English, but also in formal English contexts.
 Each time a newspaper article author writes "he or she," seeking to appear inclusive, they actually enact the exclusion of people with nonbinary gender identities.